-Regularly reviewing notes, trying and practising problem sets and exercises will be the most effective way to develop the skills needed to succeed in this class.
-When doing exercises, I strongly encourage students to identify and clearly define core concepts as well as denote each of the steps taken when performing operations to answer a question.
+Additionally, regularly trying and practising problem sets and exercises will be the most effective way to develop the skills needed to succeed in this class.
+When doing exercises, I strongly encourage students to identify and clearly denote each of the steps taken when performing operations (until a concept is crystal clear, I'd further motivate students to continue "translating" to plain English next to each step) to answer a question.
 This will help clarify the steps involved in a solution and will provide the basis of preparing for assessments as students will need to show their work.

+One of the best ways to do well in this course is attending and participating in the lectures.
+I strongly encourage students to take their own notes while in class.
 When studying or reviewing material for exams, a helpful way to do so is to develop thorough and clear study guides by reviewing class notes, assignments, textbook, lecture slides and any supplementary materials.